revx0012/Chatbot-Discord/README.md

 No paying, no credit card and You dont even have to pay a single dime money!

-I'm not responsible for any damages and danger.
+I'm not responsible for any damages or danger.

 ## Can it be jailbroken?